FederatedAI/KubeFATE/docs/FATE_On_Spark_With_Pulsar.md

    }
 ```

-Among them, the `backend: 2` specifies the use of Pulsar as the transmission service.
+In above configuration, the `backend: 2` specifies the use of Pulsar as the transmission service.
 In `pulsar_run`, a user can also specify the parameters when creating "producer" and "consumer".

 Generally, there is no need to set such a configuration.
 As for the available parameters, please refer to the [`create_producer`](https://pulsar.apache.org/api/python/2.7.0-SNAPSHOT/#pulsar.Client.create_producer) and [`subscribe`](https://pulsar.apache.org/api/python/2.7.0-SNAPSHOT/#pulsar.Client.subscribe) methods in the Pulsar python client.

 ## Deployment of Star Network

-Using Pulsar as a transmission service can support star deployment.
+Using Pulsar as a transmission engine can support star deployment.
 Its central node is an SNI (Server Name Indication) proxy.
 The `SNI` proxy process is as follows:

 1. The client sends a TLS Client Hello request to the proxy server, with the SNI field in the request, which declares the domain name or hostname of the remote server that the client wants to connect to.
 2. The proxy server establishes a TCP tunnel with the remote server according to the SNI field and its routing information and forwards the client's TLS Hello.